pombredanne/centidb/docs/index.rst

 ############

 Since the library depends on an external engine, an initial consideration might be which to use.
-Let's forgo that nasty research and settle on the bundled :py:class:`ListEngine <centidb.support.ListEngine>`.
+Let's forgo the nasty research and settle on :py:class:`ListEngine <centidb.support.ListEngine>`:

 ::